Please note that bin collection days have now returned to normal following the festive period.

 For example from:

 There is lots more information online about ‘going plastic-free’ – but even making one or two simple changes can make a big difference to how much you put in your bins.
+To find out whether a specific plastic item can be recycled, search our What Goes In Which Bin? guide.

 If you want to help with our campaign, please share posts from South Cambridgeshire, or Greater Cambridge Recycles, on Twitter or Facebook, or download a poster to put up in your village.